windhamdavid/custom.d/README.md

 ## Bad Bot Blocker

-> An amusing of web traffic are automated bots either trying to send referral spam, looking for vulnerabilities, and other bullshit!
+> An amusing of web traffic are automated bots either trying to send referral spam, looking for vulnerabilities, and other nonsense!

 This started off as a fork of a popular bot blocker and has morphed into a general firewall of sorts for my servers.
 I double check and add IPs and referrers based on my server logs.